mhouppin/stash-bot/README.md

 ## Stash

 Stash is a UCI-compliant chess engine developed from scratch.
-Preferably used with a GUI like Arena, CuteChess, Fritz, etc.
+Preferably used with a GUI like Nibbler, CuteChess, Arena, etc.

 ## Files